Gian Carlo Macchi wrote about Christmas in Italy and how the one who brings presents to children differs from region to region. Here’s his note:

 Thanks for sharing your traditions in Italy with us Gian Carlo!

 This article was posted on Sunday, December 11th, 2011 at 10:40 am and is filed under Christmas, Christmas Eve Traditions, Countries & Cultures, Epiphany, Holidays Around the World, Italian, Italy, La Befana Day, Languages, Santa Lucia, St. Lucia's Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply